gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 The way we deal with failure in most OOP applications is itself a common source of unexpected behaviors.
 I believe exceptions and `try/catch` statements are overused.
 Most of the time, it isn't obvious what a method might throw and when.
-Edge causes should be treated with the same amount of caution, if not more, than the rest of the code, yet they are rendered invisible by error-handling mechanisms that hide failures instead of highlighting them.
+Edge cases should be treated with the same amount of caution, if not more, than the rest of the code, yet they are rendered invisible by error-handling mechanisms that hide failures instead of highlighting them.

 In this blog post, I will showcase some functional programming techniques, namely monads, monad transformers and Cats MTL, that can